Cocoom/Cocoom.github.io/docs/introduction/overview.md

 **This base is a dedicated Cocoom platform, with :**

-- a personalized URL (you choose a subdomain )
+- a personalized URL (you choose a subdomain)
 - a structure and content that you create
-- of the users you manage
+- users you manage

-**You can manage this knowledge base without special technical skills and these online guides allow you to be self-sufficient.**
+**You can manage this knowledge base without special technical skills and these online guides will allow you to be self-sufficient.**

 The creation of a platform is free of charge and can be done online : [Sign up page](https://start.cocoom.com/signup?lng=en)